BroknApples/BooktokiScraperAndTranslator/README.md

 ```console
 python novel_scrape_console.py
 ```

+### Using the Terminal/Console Edition
-2. Paste a booktoki link
+1. Paste a booktoki link
-3. Enter a starting chapter (Default is 1)
+2. Enter a starting chapter (Default is 1)
-4. Enter an ending chapter (Default is latest release)
+3. Enter an ending chapter (Default is latest release)
-5. Enter your translation directory
+4. Enter your translation directory
 5. Enter 'y' to start OR 'n' to close
 6. Wait until the script completes AND watch out for any Booktoki CAPTCHAs
 7. Check the 'translations/' directory for your novel

+### Using the GUI Edition
+### TODO: Explain how to use the gui application